 Metro Manila, Philippines – The House of Representatives impeached Sara Duterte on Monday, May 11, making her the first vice president in Philippine history to be impeached and the first to go through it twice in two separate Congresses.

-255 lawmakers were in favor of impeaching Duterte, 26 were against, and 9 abstained.
-The case now goes to the Senate for trial.
+A big majority of 257 lawmakers were in favor of impeaching Duterte, 25 were against, and 9 abstained.

 The Articles of Impeachment recommended two penalties: removal from public office and perpetual disqualification from holding any government position.